Good academic practice & referencing

 - Psychology | APA crib sheet

-- Theatre, Film and Television Studies (IAH guide)
+- Institute of Arts and Humanities: Theatre, Film and Television Studies

 The official guides for APA, MHRA, MLA and IEEE are linked below, but you should first consult your departmental or Institute guide.